PennLINC/PennLINC.github.io/docs/containers/index.md

 do not connect to the internet.
 This means you'll have to manually download the templateflow data and link this directory into the container at run time.

-Here is fmriprep's documentation on [this problem](https://fmriprep.org/en/stable/singularity.html#templateflow-and-singularity) with [more details here](https://neurostars.org/t/problems-using-pediatric-template-from-templateflow/4566/15).
+Here is fMRIPrep's documentation on [this problem](https://fmriprep.org/en/stable/singularity.html#templateflow-and-singularity) with [more details here](https://neurostars.org/t/problems-using-pediatric-template-from-templateflow/4566/15).

 Ultimately, you'll need to do something like this (templates listed are the ones that are typically needed to run fMRIPrep):